-2. Smokey Cape Lighthouse
+2. Smoky Cape Lighthouse

 We saw people of all ages climbing up it.
 When you get to the top, you’ll get incredible views looking out to Hat Head National Park!
 We also really wanted to check out two awesome beaches on the other side of the lookout but we ran out of time.

 South West Rocks beaches

 South West Rocks is home to some beautiful beaches which you need to check out.
-Here’s our favourites:
+Here’s our favourites!

-4. Trial Gaol Beach
+3. Trial Bay Gaol Beach

-Trial Gaol Beach is absolutely gorgeous and is one of the best beaches for kids as it’s got shallow water and is really flat, and a perfect place to bring your SUP and go paddle boarding.
+Trial Bay Gaol Beach is absolutely gorgeous and is one of the best beaches for kids as it’s got shallow water and is really flat, and a perfect place to bring your SUP and go paddle boarding.

 AND you can actually watch the sunset over the ocean from Trial Gaol Beach.
 That’s always one thing I miss living on the East Coast of Australia, it’s so rare to be able to watch the sunset over the water.
 But you can at Trial Gaol Beach purely because of the angle of the beach.
-Woo hoo!

-5. Horseshoe Bay
+4. Horseshoe Bay

 There’s three beaches to choose from right in the middle of South West Rocks.
 If you’re staying at Horseshoe Bay Holiday Park, you’ll get to the pick of the bunch.
 Horseshoe Bay is a lovely little beach, while to the right you have a long stretch of Trial Bay Beach and Back Beach to the left.

-6. Little Bay Beach
+5. Little Bay Beach